intel/unet/README.md

 ## Single-Node Execution

 We use numactl to execute the python script.
-In the 'unet' directory, execute the following command:
+In the 'unet' directory, enter the 'tf' virtual environment and execute the following command:

 ```
 numactl -p 1 python train.py